The Lord Mayor's Multicultural Business Scholarship Program and Mentoring Scheme

 This is a 12 month program where mentors work in pairs and deliver monthly workshops to small groups of mentees.
 Mentors are also available for email and phone enquiries from their mentees throughout the year.
 Successful applicants also receive a one-year membership to the Chamber of Commerce and Industry Queensland.

 The scheme is administered by members of the Lord Mayor's Multicultural Round Table.
-Find out more about the 2018-19 mentees.
+Find out more about the mentee alumni.

 Find out if you are eligible